This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Children with cerebral palsy often have trouble forming words correctly.
 Speech and language therapy aims to help children understand language better and communicate more effectively.

 A speech and language pathologist implements strategies and tools to help the child communicate successfully.
 They take individual strengths and weaknesses into account.
-This can be done through sign language, cues, and the use of augmentative communication devices.
+This can be done through sign language, cues, and augmentative communication devices.

 Goals are set for each child who attends speech therapy to help them communicate as effectively as possible.